 The OSU team will develop state-of-the-art, visibly transparent nanocoatings using innovative, scalable manufacturing processes.
-This newly funded ONAMI project is built on the infrastructure and expertise made possible by an ongoing Scalable Nanomanufacturing project supported by the U.S. National Science Foundation.
+This ONAMI project is built on the infrastructure and expertise made possible by an ongoing Scalable Nanomanufacturing project supported by the U.S. National Science Foundation.

 Company Website: abom.com